opengeospatial/teamengine/teamengine-core/src/main/assembly/README.txt

 The value of the TE_BASE system property or environment variable specifies the location of the main configuration directory that contains several essential sub-directories (see structure below).
-Unpack the contents of this archive into the TE_BASE directory.
+Unpack the contents of the *-base.zip archive into the TE_BASE directory.

 TE_BASE
   |-- config.xml